I love all my cookbooks, but the one cookbook that I have gotten the most out of is Chloe's Kitchen.

 The cheesy flavor in this soup comes from Nutritional Yeast, which you can find at your local health foods store or Whole Foods.
 Now I know what you're thinking....yeast?
 EW.

-Don't mind my sponge
+Don't mind my sponge or poor cropping skills |

 Not "Ew," friends.
 Yum!
 They are small little yellow flakes that give dishes a smoky, nutty, cheese flavor.
 It's totally loaded with B12 -- a hard vitamin for vegans to find without supplements or animal protein.
 Definitely try it!
 Your Mac & Cheese will never be the same again.